 - Quality first teaching and additional interventions are defined through our annual dialogue across the school contributing to our provision management approach.
 These documents help us to regularly review and record what we offer EVERY child in our care.
 These discussions also serve to embed our high expectations amongst staff about quality first teaching and the application of a differentiated and personalised approach to teaching and learning.
+We make it a point to discuss aspirations with ALL our learners.

+- We draw of the following range of interventions when appropriate:

+- fine motor intervention

+- Phonics Fast Track Tutoring

+- Zones of Regulation

+- Lego therapy

+- Nurture support sessions

+- Emotional Literacy Support Assistant (ELSA)

-We make it a point to discuss aspirations with ALL our learners. - We draw of the following range of interventions when appropriate: - Additional phonics and fine motor intervention - Zones of Regulation - Lego therapy - Nurture support sessions - Maths intervention - Additional bespoke interventions and focused group teaching based on gap analysis
+- Additional bespoke interventions and focused group teaching based on gap analysis

+- Eynsham Early Intervention Hub